-The Society's commercial arm, East of England Showground Services Ltd, known as Showground Services Ltd, undertakes the day to day commercial activities and utilises the resources of the showground, as agreed by the Society.
-The aim is to generate a cash surplus that can be used by the Society to fund its charitable objectives.
+The Society's commercial arm, East of England Showground Services Ltd, (Showground Services Ltd), undertakes the day to day commercial activities and utilises the resources of the showground, as agreed by the Society.
+Showground Services Ltd operates under the East of England Arena and Event Centre brand.
+The Society's remit being to utilise the resources of the showground to generate a cash surplus that can be used to fund the Society's charitable objectives, currently running at c. £700k p.a.
+Events held at the 'showground' contribute, we believe, in the region of £20 million to the local economy.